jaipro-org/jaipro-gke-management/README.md

-# GKE Configurations for cluster administration
+# GKE Configurations for cluster administration.